ncatlab/nlab-content/pages/151.md

    * [[existential quantification]] and [[universal quantification]]

-   (Given that the saying has it that "Everything in mathematics is a Kan extension", this goes some way in explaining the ubiquity of duality in mathematics.)

 When the adjoint functors are [[monads]] and hence [[modalities]], then adjointness between them has been argued to specifically express the concept of [[duality of opposites]].

-   Adjunctions and specifically [[dual adjunctions]] ("[[Galois connections]]") may be thought of as a generalized version of the above abstract duality: every [[dual adjunction]] induces a _maximal dual equivalence_ between [[subcategories]].
+Again, adjunctions and specifically [[dual adjunctions]] ("[[Galois connections]]") may be thought of as generalized dualities, more general than "perfect duality" which involves equivalences between categories ("Galois correspondences").
+However, it should also be noted that any such adjunction (or [[dual adjunction]]) restricts to a _maximal (dual) equivalence_ between [[subcategories]], by considering objects where the appropriate units and counits are isomorphisms.
+This generalizes the manner by which any Galois connection induces a Galois correspondence (where in this special case, one need only take the images of the poset maps which constitute the connection).